Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Fixed merging issues due to not using --no-ff flags.
 Pushed Jonathan's code and devlog from 5/20 to origin.
 - Made enemies do contact damage.
 Added to enemy interface to allow for this.
 Knockback does NOT get dealt from contact damage as of yet.
 - Enemies are now displayed.

+###### 5/22/22
+Karen Shekyan:
+- Added Dungeon class.
+It generates properly, allegedly.
+Special rooms generate as they should.
+- Debug methods and print statements added.
+- Game now generates dungeon on setup.